iPad2s, iPad3s, New iPad Mini are now available for checkout at the Front Desk.

 You may also request the Galaxy tablet.

 This guide is designed to help you get started with your research.
-You will find these pages useful in navigating through NSU's vast amount of resources to find those that are most useful to your area of study.
+You will find these pages useful in navigating through NSU's vast amount of resources to find those that are most relevant to your area of study.

 Use the tabs above or the table of contents to navigate this site.
 If you need assistance, please contact me--I'm here to help!
 If you see a need for additional information or ways to improve this subject guide, I encourage you to submit a comment or contact me directly.